google/pprof/doc/developer/profile.proto.md

 Labels can be string-based or numeric.
 They are represented by the Label message, with a key identifying the label and either a string or numeric value.
-For numeric labels, the measurement unit can be specified in the profile If no unit is specified and the key is "request" or "alignment", then the units are assumed to be "bytes".
+For numeric labels, the measurement unit can be specified in the profile.
+If no unit is specified and the key is "request" or "alignment", then the units are assumed to be "bytes".
 Otherwise when no unit is specified the key will be used as the measurement unit of the numeric value.
 All tags with